sarahciston/codingcare/posts/guide.md

 ### we all have skills to teach each other[^ccc]

 ### meet people where they are. don't assume knowledge or imply hierarchies of skills. we are not snobs about coding, scholarship, or other forms of knowledge.[^p5]

+>>"have things as major steps then under each major step is all the sub steps and any gotcha’s or possible errors" (annatito, CCSWG22)
+>>"highlight mistakes just as much as successes rather than hide them it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up." (annatito, CCSWG22)

 ### value processes as much as, or more than, outcomes[^amb]